isabella232/docs.devo.ps/source/how-to/trigger-task-with-webhook.md

 ---
-title: Start automatically a task using a GitHub webhook
+title: Trigger a Task with a webhook
 ---

 Webhooks provide a highly convenient way to execute a task automatically when a specific URL gets hit.
 Common use cases are: